 Make the patties:

-2. In a medium bowl, combine the ground pork, scallions, cilantro, ginger, salt and 2 tablespoons of the Sriracha Mayo, and the lime zest (if using).
+2. In a medium bowl, combine the ground meat, scallions, cilantro, ginger, salt and 2 tablespoons of the Sriracha Mayo, and the lime zest (if using).
 Gently mix until well-combined.

 4. In a large nonstick skillet, heat a few teaspoons of oil over medium heat.
-When the oil is hot, add half of the pork patties and cook until the bottom side is nicely browned, about 5 minutes.
-Flip the patties over and continue to cook another 4 to 6 minutes or until the bottom side is browned and the patties have shrunk somewhat (that will indicate that they are cooked through).
+When the oil is hot, add half of the patties and cook until the bottom side is nicely browned, about 5 minutes.
+Flip the patties over and continue to cook another 4 to 6 minutes or until the bottom side is browned and the patties have shrunk somewhat.
+If you like, you can use a digital insta-read thermometer, slid sidewise into a patty, to test for a temperature of 160 degrees.
 If your patties are browning too quickly or slowly, adjust the heat.
 Remove the patties from the pan and put on a baking sheet in a warm oven if you like.

-6. Serve the pork patties with the remaining Sriracha mayo and cilantro or pea shoots for topping.
+6. Serve the patties with the remaining Sriracha mayo and cilantro or pea shoots for topping.